norswap/autumn/doc/A2-first-grammar.md

 Let's walk through this real fast by reformulating all of this in English.

-- An integer is 0 or a sequence of one or more digit that doesn't start with 0.
+- An integer is 0 or a sequence of one or more digits that doesn't start with 0.
+  (It may seem as though the rule allows for a sequence of digits starting with 0, but it actually doesn't because choice is *ordered*: if the first digit was zero, then only 0 would be matched.
+  This will be explained in [A3.
+How Autumn Works] (sub-section "Vertical Backtracking").)

 - The fractional part of a number is a dot followed by a string of digits.

 - The exponent part of a number is 'e' or 'E' optionally followed by '+' or '-', followed by an integer.

 - A number optionally starts with '-', then has an integer, then an optional fractional part and an optional exponent part.

-- An hexadecimal digit is a letter between '0' and '9  or between 'a' and 'f', or between 'A' and 'F'.
+- A hexadecimal digit is a letter between '0' and '9'  or between 'a' and 'f', or between 'A' and 'F'.

- - A string character is any unicode character, but not '"', '\', nor anything in the range `[\u0000-\u001F]` (which are control characters).
-Alternatively it can also be '\' followed by either '\', '/', 'b', 'f', 'n', 'r' or 't' (named character escapes), or the characters '\' then 'u' then four hexadecimal digits.
+ - A string character is any unicode character, but not a double quote (\"), a slash (\\), nor anything in the range `[\u0000-\u001F]` (which are control characters).
+Alternatively it can also be '\\' followed by either '\\', '/', 'b', 'f', 'n', 'r' or 't' (named character escapes), or the characters '\\' then 'u' then four hexadecimal digits.

 - A string is zero or more string characters enclosed between double quotes (").